Ch-E/Ch-E/README.md

   <br>and payment switching.
 </p>

-🔭 Currently building <a href="https://skinxchange.io/">skinXchange</a>, a Counter-Strike 2 skin trading platform
+🔭 Currently building <a href="https://skinxchange.io/">skinXchange</a>, a Counter-Strike 2 skin marketplace
 🌱 Leveling up in Go, Web3 and DeFi

 <!--